bollu/bollu.github.io/README.txt

 - eval last definition: `C-c C-c`

 # Big list of quotes

+> Akin's Laws of Spacecraft Design 2.
+> To design a spacecraft right takes an infinite amount of effort.
+This is why
+> it's a good idea to design them to operate when some things are wrong .

+> Akin's Laws of Spacecraft Design 20.
+> A bad design with a good presentation is doomed eventually.
+A good design with a bad presentation is doomed immediately.

+> Akin's Laws of Spacecraft Design  31.
+(Mo's Law of Evolutionary Development)
+> You can't get to the moon by climbing successively taller trees.

 > There are cathedrals everywhere for those with eyes to see.